rancher/rancher.github.io/os/cloud-config/index.md

 **Auto formatting**

 You can specify a list of devices to check to format on boot.
 If the state partition is already found, RancherOS will not try to auto format a partition.
-If the device specified in `autoformat` starts with 1 megabyte of zeros, RancherOS will autoformat the partition to ext4.
+If the device specified in `autoformat` contains a boot2docker magic string or starts with 1 megabyte of zeros (and `rancher.state.formatzero` is true), RancherOS will autoformat the partition to ext4.
 Auto-formatting is off by default.

 #### Upgrades